gilch/hissp/docs/lissp_quickstart.rst

    _#"Remember the raw string and hash string read syntax makes Python- level strings, via a Hissp-level string containing a Python string literal.
-It is NOT for creating a Hissp-level string, which would normally represent raw Python code.
+It is NOT for creating a Hissp-level string, which would normally contain Python code.
 Use inject for that.
    "
    #> '"a string"                         ;Python code for a string.
 In a string.
    >>> "('a string')"